practo/k8s-worker-pod-autoscaler/README.md

 Running WPA at scale require changes in `--k8s-api-burst` and `--k8s-api-qps` flags.

-WPA makes update to Kubernetes API to update the WPA status.
-WPA uses [client-go](https://github.com/kubernetes/client-go) as the kubernetes client to make Kubernetes API calls.
+WPA makes call to the Kubernetes API to update the WPA resource status. [client-go](https://github.com/kubernetes/client-go) is used as the kubernetes client to make the Kubernetes API calls.
 This client allows 5QPS and 10Burst requests to Kubernetes API by default.
 The defaults can be changed by using `k8s-api-burst` and `k8s-api-qps` flags.

 You may need to increase the `--k8s-api-qps` and `k8s-api-burst` if [wpa_controller_loop_duration_seconds](https://github.com/practo/k8s-worker-pod-autoscaler/tree/master#wpa-metrics) is greater than 200ms (wpa_controller_loop_duration_seconds>0.200)